-As one of the most popular blends of Hapè in the world, it is made by the Yawanawa tribe in Acre Brazil and is made only with pure Mapacho tobacco and Tsunu ashes.
+Our Hapé Tsunu Suave is one of the most popular blends of Hapè in the world.
+It is made only with pure Mapacho tobacco and Tsunu ashes by the Yawanawa tribe in Brazil.
 It has earthy vibrations and steady rooted energy that helps with clarity, grounding, balancing, and Ida and Pingala nadis which makes it good for both ceremony and regular prayer.
-While in use there will be increased peace of the mind and reduced mental distractions which lead to more productive meditation.
+Hapé Tsunu Suave brings increased peace of mind and reduced mental distractions which lead to more productive meditation.

-When administered It can be sharp on the nose, but very effective for clearing the sinuses, helping relieve any cold, flu, or congestion.
+When administered Hapé Tsunu Suave can be sharp on the nose, but very effective for clearing the sinuses, helping relieve any cold, flu, or congestion.
 There are many healing effects that come from consuming various forms of the Tsunu tree.
 It has been used for anti-cancer, anti-fungal, anti-bacterial, and anti-parasitic purposes as well as helping in the treatment of Alzheimer’s, epilepsy, fever, constipation, vertigo, and many other issues.
-Great for the crown and sacral chakras.
+It is highly effective for the crown and sacral chakras.

 In 1577 doctor and botanist Francisco Hernández de Boncalo introduced the herbal snuff in Europe and the elites of that time often took snuff as a headache treatment.
 During the 18th century, inhaling snuff became fashionable among the European aristocracy.

 Today, indigenous tribes in the Amazon basin continue to use hapé in all aspects of life, from formal rituals, to social gatherings, to simply tuning into Nature and welcoming the healing power of sacred plant medicines.